The Dangers of Asbestos in Older Homes

 If asbestos is crushed, drilled, excavated, or otherwise disturbed, even by natural erosion, the fibers become airborne.

-When released into the air, the fibrous dust can enter the body either by inhalation or swallowing.
+When released into the air, the fibrous dust can enter the body by inhalation or swallowing.
 The risk is particularly high in enclosed areas with poor ventilation.

 Once inside the body, these microscopic fibers can become firmly lodged inside the lining of the chest, heart, or abdomen.